 Ida B. Wells-Barnett

 She was born on July 16, 1862, in Holly Springs, Mississippi before the close of the Civil War.
 She was orphaned in 1878 at age 16 when her parents died, victims of the yellow fever epidemic.
 She received her education and early training at Shaw University (now Rust College).
 When Ida B. Wells left Holly Springs, she was armed with the values, dedication and drive that she received there.
 She lived in Memphis for about 10 years, then spent the last half of her life in Chicago, Illinois.
-For more than 40 years, Ida B. Wells was one of the most outspoken, articulate, fearless, and respected journalist and activist in the United States.
+For more than 40 years, Ida B. Wells was one of the most outspoken, articulate, fearless, and respected journalists and activists in the United States.

 Select Articles About Ida B. Wells